Quantum Algorithms Researcher

 Software & AlgorithmsFull TimeToronto, ON

-At Xanadu, we are learners, innovators, researchers, collaborators, and problem solvers.
+At Xanadu, we are learners, innovators, researchers, collaborators and problem solvers.
 We are creating something that has never been built before.
-What we are doing is extremely hard, the classic moon shot.
 Few people in their life will be able to be a part of something like this, where if we are successful, the technologies we develop will solve some of the world’s most challenging problems, and literally change the world.
-That is something to be excited about!
+And that is something to be excited about!

 As a quantum algorithms researcher, you will be a part of Xanadu’s software and algorithms group, working in collaboration with our team of scientists and software developers.
 Your main role will include discovering new quantum algorithms, implementing new functionalities in Xanadu's software library PennyLane, inventing key intellectual property, and publishing scientific papers in prestigious journals.
 You will also work on problems of real-world impact in collaboration with our partners and customers.